Christmas Gift Giving Tips for Single Parents

 First, check your custody arrangements.
 You’re required to follow the plan ordered.
 If it’s flexible, or there are ways to work around it, decide what works for you- do you get along enough to spend some time together during the holidays?
 Or does it work out best to keep things separate?

-Set boundaries and don’t feel guilty if you don’t spend time together.
+Set boundaries and don’t feel guilty if you don’t spend time with both parents together.
 Sometimes spending holidays together is confusing for children and may give them hope that you will get together again.
 It can also be difficult when one (or both of you) start dating again.

 Santa gifts from parents